-Baron Philippe de Rothschild (1902-88) was a world-class business tycoon who made a fortune in artwork labels and Bordeaux wines.
-He is known for his pioneering work modernizing his vineyards and introducing wines in bottles rather than barrels.
-In 1978, he decided to expand his business in the USA by collaborating with the famous winemaking expert from California, Mr. Robert Mondavi.
+Baron Philippe de Rothschild (1902-88) was a world-class business tycoon who made a fortune in artwork labels and Bordeaux wine.
+He is known for his pioneering work in modernizing his vineyards and introducing wines in bottles rather than barrels.
+In 1978, he decided to expand his business in the USA by collaborating with the famous winemaking expert in California, Robert Mondavi.
 Both these businessmen belonged to strong families with solid winemaking traditions.
-Their productive meeting ensued in integrating the winemaking business of both families.
+Their productive meeting created an integration of the winemaking business of both families.
 The primary aim of their collaboration was to manufacture excellent wines in California’s Napa Valley.

 Baron Philippe de Rothschild (left) and Zino Davidoff (right) Claude Richardet, CC BY-SA 4.0

 Consequently, their venture was named Opus One – regarded as first-of-its-kind growth in California.
 The origins of the term Opus One came from an ancient Latin terminology, Oper, which implies the first masterpiece of a musician.
 In 1979, Timothy Mondavi (Robert’s son) and Lucien Sionneau (Baron Rothschild’s winemaking expert) teamed together and produced their first vintage – Napamedoc.
 This unique label represented the symbol of Franco-American winemaking traditions.
 Nonetheless, this first vintage was officially launched in 1980.

 Later, the new vintage was labeled as Opus One in 1982.
 The vineyards of Opus One spanned more than 50 hectares.
 Both Mondavi and Baron Philippe had some interesting views about wines.
 For instance, Robert Mondavi believed that winemaking represents the generosity of spirit and heart’s passion.
 Wine brings together our near and dear ones, friends and families.